 NETGEAR Nighthawk M1 (model MR1100)

-We have used a number of Netgear devices over the years, including the Netgear Nighthawk M1.
-This is a high-end unlocked mobile hotspot which supports fast 4G LTE speeds up to 1Gbps.
+We have used a number of Netgear networking devices over the years, including the Netgear Nighthawk M1.
+This is an unlocked mobile hotspot which supports fast 4G LTE speeds up to 1Gbps.

 It has a nice screen which shows you mobile signal strength and data usage, and it supports up to 20 connected devices.
 It has a built-in battery offering 24hrs of usage, and also offers travel router features where you can extend existing WiFi networks.
 Speaking of WiFi networks, this offers both 2.4GHz and 5GHz support up to the WiFi 5 standard.

 Because this device is fully unlocked, and supports a wide range of cellular network bands, it should work well in most destinations (although of course you will want to check in advance of a trip to be sure).

 It also offers dual external antenna connectors as well as a USB port you can use to connect an external drive, from which you can stream media to devices on your network.

 The main downside of this device is that all the features do come at a price premium.